Palatka, Florida: Government

 Palatka uses the commission-manager form of municipal government, with all governmental powers resting in a legislative body called a commission.
 Palatka's commission is composed of five elected commissioners, one being the mayor/commissioner.
 The mayor and commissioners serve four year terms.
 The offices are non-partisan; no candidate is allowed to declare a party affiliation.
 The role of the commission is to set policy, pass ordinances and resolutions, adopt regulations, and appoint city officials, including the city manager.
 While the mayor serves as a presiding officer of the commission, the city manager is the administrative head of the municipal government, and is responsible for the administration of all departments.
-The city commission holds its regular meetings semi-monthly on the 2nd and 4th Thursdays of the Month.
+The mayor is Robbi Correa.